 Planning a South African wedding while in the UK and while planning to leave the UK, and move to Cape Town via Australia.

-Nina Simone – My Baby Just Cares For Me We wanted a song that had a dance-able beat and relatively appropriate lyrics but mostly that we could just have fun with!
+Nina Simone’s My Baby Just Cares For Me.
+We wanted a song that had a dance-able beat and relatively appropriate lyrics but mostly that we could just have fun with!

 Did your wedding preparations include any DIY projects?

-Wooden signposts pointing out relevant locations en route to the service and reception and one big signpost outside the reception hall with relevant locations (reception hall, welcome drinks, London, Melbourne, etc!) made by my Dad Cake table- I asked several guests if they would be willing to provide a cake or batch of biscuits.
-One friend then co-ordinated it all and the end result was beautiful.
+Wooden signposts pointing out relevant locations en route to the service and reception and one big signpost outside the reception hall with relevant locations (reception hall, welcome drinks, London, Melbourne, etc.) made by my Dad.
+Cake table – I asked several guests if they would be willing to provide a cake or batch of biscuits.
+One friend then coordinated it all and the end result was beautiful.
 Amazing baked goods, beautifully displayed and suitably representative of SA and Australia!
-Ben worked with my sister (who did all our wedding stationary) to produce beautiful name tags for each place setting with the guests’ name and its meaning (made a lovely memento) Outdoor lighting: nice and simple.
+Ben worked with my sister (who did all our wedding stationery) to produce beautiful name tags for each place setting with the guest’s name and its meaning (made a lovely memento).
+Outdoor lighting: nice and simple.
 Wire around old coffee jars, hung from a tree with a candle inside.
-Ribbon streamers – placed on signposts and all around the outdoor marquee Table runners – handmade by a friend’s mom Flowers were all done by friends (including bouquets and corsages)
+Ribbon streamers placed on signposts and all around the outdoor marquee.
+Table runners – handmade by a friend’s mom.
+Flowers were all done by friends (including bouquets and corsages).

 How does your wedding reflect your personalities?